 A skilled and engaged workforce is a critical component of any environment, be it a large corporate or a sports team.
-From match day stewards to performance analysts, everyone has a role to play in helping to meet an organization's objectives.
+From match day stewards to performance analysts, everyone has a role to play in helping to meet an organisation's objectives.
 Developing a workforce that drives for success is critical to enhancing overall performance.

 Your athletes and teams may get the glory on the pitch or the track, but their success is based on far more than just their performance on the day.
 A whole team of support staff, such as coaches, physiotherapists and administrative staff, are often the backbone of sporting performance.
 Without a dedicated and skilled workforce, you could be at risk of failing to meet your objectives.

 Here at Thomas, we believe that by investing and focusing your time on a few key areas, you will put yourself firmly on the road to success.
-So what steps can you take to improve your organization's workforce development strategy?
+So what steps can you take to improve your organisation's workforce development strategy?